utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/configuring-api-governance-rules.md

 ### Importing rules from the rule library

-The rule library has Postman's API governance guidelines, Zalando's RESTful API and event guidelines, and Postman's OWASP API guidelines.
+The rule library has Postman's API governance guidelines, Zalando's RESTful API and event guidelines, Postman's OWASP API guidelines, and Postman's AsyncAPI library.

 1. Select the **Rule Library** tab, and then select the **Rules** tab.
 1. Select **Import** to open the rule library.